Aditya-Shinde-21/Retail-Sales-Data-ETL-Pipeline/README.md

 It demonstrates:

 - Real-world ETL pipeline
-- Supports historical backfill and file status tracking using staging table
+- Supports historical backfill
+- file status tracking using staging table
 - Invalid data isolated for safe reprocessing
 - Production-style logging for Debugging and observability
 - Practical integration of **Apache Spark** and **Apache Airflow**